-- In March 2024, IPL completed construction of the Duane Arnold solar facility (50 MW in Linn County, Iowa). - In April 2024, WPL received orders from the PSCW authorizing WPL to construct improvements at the natural gas-fired Neenah Energy Facility and Sheboygan Falls Energy Facility, which would increase the capacity and efficiency of the EGUs. - In April 2024 and June 2024, IPL and WPL entered into agreements to transfer a portion of the renewable tax credits generated in 2024 and 2025 from certain wind, solar and battery storage facilities to other corporate taxpayers in exchange for cash. - In May 2024, WPL completed construction of the Grant County solar facility (200 MW in Grant County, Wisconsin). - In May 2024, WPL announced updated plans to convert the coal-fired Edgewater Unit 5 to natural gas in 2028, subject to regulatory approvals.
-WPL previously planned to retire the EGU by June 1, 2025. - In July 2024, the U.S. Department of Energy Office of Clean Energy Demonstrations awarded WPL's Columbia Energy Storage Project, a 20 MW carbon dioxide-based long-duration energy storage system at the Columbia Energy Center (currently expected to be retired by June 1, 2026) site, up to approximately \$30 million in grant funding during construction of the project.
-WPL currently expects to submit project plans to the PSCW later in 2024. - In July 2024, WPL filed a certificate of authority application with the PSCW for approval to repower the Bent Tree wind farm, which would be eligible for production tax credits under the Inflation Reduction Act of 2022.
-A decision from the PSCW is currently expected in 2025.
+- In March 2024, IPL completed construction of the first phase of the Duane Arnold solar facility (50 MW in Linn County, Iowa). - In April 2024, the PSCW issued orders authorizing WPL to construct improvements at the natural gas-fired Neenah Energy Facility and Sheboygan Falls Energy Facility, which would increase the capacity and efficiency of the EGUs. - In April 2024 and June 2024, IPL and WPL entered into agreements to transfer a portion of the renewable tax credits generated in 2024 and 2025 from certain wind, solar and battery storage facilities to other corporate taxpayers in exchange for cash. - In May 2024, WPL completed construction of the Grant County solar facility (200 MW in Grant County, Wisconsin). - In May 2024, WPL announced updated plans to convert the coal-fired Edgewater Unit 5 to natural gas in 2028, subject to regulatory approvals.
+WPL previously planned to retire the EGU by June 1, 2025. - In July 2024, the U.S. Department of Energy Office of Clean Energy Demonstrations awarded WPL's Columbia Energy Storage Project, a 20 MW carbon dioxide-based long-duration energy storage system at the Columbia Energy Center site, up to approximately \$30 million in grant funding during construction of the project.
+In August 2024, WPL filed a certificate of authority application with the PSCW for construction approval of the energy storage system.
+A decision from the PSCW is currently expected in 2025. - In July 2024, WPL filed a certificate of authority application with the PSCW for approval to refurbish the Bent Tree wind farm, which would be eligible for production tax credits under the Inflation Reduction Act of 2022.
+A decision from the PSCW is currently expected in 2025. - In October 2024, IPL completed construction of the Creston solar facility (50 MW in Union County, Iowa). - In October 2024, the U.S. Department of Energy Office of Grid Deployment selected WPL's Smart Power Automation for Rural Communities program application to move into the final stage of award negotiations for up to \$50 million in grant funding under the Grid Resilience and Innovation Partnerships Program.
+WPL currently expects to submit project plans to the PSCW in 2025 when award negotiations are nearing completion.
+Any grant proceeds would reduce the cost of the project for WPL's customers.